sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 {{< /code >}}
 {{< /language-toggle >}}

-## Mutator that uses secrets management
+## Use secrets management in a mutator

 Learn more about [secrets management][14] for your Sensu configuration in the [secrets][10] and [secrets providers][11] references.